Croix de Cessange

 The Croix de Cessange lies on Luxembourg City's southwest bypass, at the junction of the A6 and A4.

 The Croix de Cessange (/fr/; Zéissenger Kräiz, Zessinger Kreuz; all lit.
 'Cessange Cross') is a motorway interchange in Luxembourg City, in southern Luxembourg.
 It is the junction between two of Luxembourg's six motorways: the A6, on the bypass around the southwest of Luxembourg City, and the A4, which connects the city to Esch-sur-Alzette.
-It lies in the Cessange quarter, in the southwest of the city, hence its name.
+It lies in the Cessange district, in the southwest of the city, hence its name.